 From reactive to proactive bus. mngment

 Managers develop their command of SCM concepts

-Failure of Enterprise Resource Planning (ERP) system implementation often stems from lack of user training and the employees’ incomplete understanding of how the system affects business processes.
+Failure of Enterprise Resource Planning (ERP) system implementation often stems from a lack of user training and the employees’ incomplete understanding of how the system affects business processes.
 An additional hurdle comes from incoherent use of concepts and vocabulary leading to misunderstandings and errors (and causing loss of working time and money).
 RealGame was part of an ERP training program for over 200 specialists and managers in a global organisation representing 10 nationalities with outstanding results.
 Participants’ understanding of organization’s ERP-related key vocabulary and concepts was improved on all aspects!
 This helps to pave way for a successful ERP launch and smooth collaboration across units.